mpc-hc/mpc-hc/CONTRIBUTING.md

    [OpenID authentication](https://trac.mpc-hc.org/openidlogin) is available).
 2. Please search our [Trac](https://trac.mpc-hc.org/report/1)
    for your problem since there's a good chance that someone has already reported it.
-3. In case you found a match, please try to provide as much info as you can so we have better picture about what the real problem is and how to fix it ASAP.
+3. If you find a match, please try to provide as much info as you can, so that we have a better picture about what the real problem is and how to fix it ASAP.
 4. If you didn't find any tickets with a problem similar to yours then please open a [new ticket](https://trac.mpc-hc.org/ticket/newticket)
    * Be descriptive as much as you can